-The goal of the Writing Tutoring Program is to help EAP students improve their academic writing skills by providing them with writing tutorial support.
+The Writing Tutoring Program helps ELI students improve their academic writing skills by providing them with writing tutorial support.
 Our volunteer tutors provide useful and informed feedback on English for Academic Purposes (EAP) students' writing at different stages of the writing process.